 21Things4Students is an online curriculum resource to help middle school students improve their technology proficiency as they prepare for success in the real world.

 21 Things 4 Teachers provides a single site of free resources and tutorials for educators including self-paced modules for learning on your own time..

-The local REMC centers are housed at intermediate school districts or regional education service agencies and often include a person dedicated to supporting the meaningful use of educational technology.
-These people form a statewide team known as RITS: REMC Instructional Technology Specialists.
+The REMC Instructional Technology Specialists, known as RITS, form a statewide team dedicated to supporting the meaningful use of educational technology.
 RITS members meet regularly to collaborate around state initiatives, share best practices, and generate new ideas to support Michigan learners.
-If you would like to connect with a RITS member please contact your REMC director (locate them here) or contact the RITS chair directly at email@example.com.
+To connect with your local RITS member contact your REMC director or contact the RITS chair at firstname.lastname@example.org.